 Does Starlink work in the city?

 Technically yes, but it's not the best option in urban areas.
 Cities typically have cable, fiber, and 5G options that are faster, cheaper, and more reliable.
-Additionally, urban Starlink cells tend to be more congested, resulting in slower speeds.
+Also, urban Starlink cells tend to be more congested, resulting in slower speeds.
 Starlink even deprioritizes service in areas where wired broadband is available.

 Can I get Starlink if I live in an apartment?